South East Radio Group

 Club Activities & Events

-The club is active in a wide ranging way.
+The club is active in a wide range of activities.
 Active participation in the VHF/UHF field Days is one of the highlights with many successes being achieved in the competition.

-The SERG runs the very successful National Fox Hunting Championship as part of its Queen's Birthday Holiday Convention held on the long weekend each June.
+The SERG runs the very successful National Fox Hunting Championship as part of its Annual Convention held on the long weekend each June.

-The club forms up the Emergency Headquarters Unit for South East SES.
-It is adept at tracking EPIRBS and assisting with emergency communication having a special emergency comms trailer ready to go at a moment's notice.
+The club is adept at tracking EPIRBS and assisting with emergency communication having a special emergency comms trailer ready to go at a moment's notice.

 Members are also active in EME, satellite communication and some ATV work.